If you live in California you’re probably familiar with abalone. The sea snails native habitat is along the California coast.

 The white abalone is endangered almost to the point of extinction.
 But UC Davis scientists think they’ve set the mood for its recovery.

-“Alright I’m going to pull out this pipe here and show you some of these juveniles,” says Kristin Aquilino, reaching into a fish tank.
+“Alright I’m going to pull out this pipe here and show you some of these juveniles,” says Aquilino, who heads the white abalone captive breeding program.

-“Awhh, right, these turned one on June 14th of this year, so just over a year old,” says Aquilino smiling as she shows off the juvenile white abalone.
+“Awhh, right?" she coos.
+"These turned one on June 14th of this year.
+So they're just over a year old,” says Aquilino, as she shows off the juvenile white abalone.

 Juvenile white abalone cling to a piece of pipe in Bodega Marine Laboratory.